Fingertech-Brasil/nbiobsp-native-web-extension/README.md

 ## Deploying

-For native apps deploying with extensions it is required to install the host app separatelly from the extension
+Native apps deploying with extensions need their own installer.

 To generate a windows installer compile the script `native-app/installer_script.nsi` with NSIS